xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SQL.GET.SCHEMA**(**connection\_num**, **type\_num**, qualifier\_text)

-Connection\_num    is the unique connection ID of the data source you want information about.
+Connection\_num&nbsp;&nbsp;&nbsp;&nbsp;is the unique connection ID of the data source you want information about.

   - > Connection\_num is returned by a previously executed SQL.OPEN
     > function.